-This study showed a statistical occurrence of plasma irregularities on a scale of 3 m, observed by the RESCO radar in SLZ.
+This study showed a statistical occurrence of plasma irregularities on a scale of 3 m, observed by the RESCO radar and JULIA radar.
 Despite already known by the practice, this study revealed the average time and average heights of occurrence of these irregularities to the study period.
-It was observed that the irregularities of the EEJ are present from 8:15 until 18:00 (LT), but with some variations among the seasons.
-In relation to the EEJ height, there is a EEJ peak that appears in a lower height during EEJ formation and in a higher one when it is disappearing.
+It was observed that over the Brazilian sector the irregularities of the EEJ are present from 0815 until 1800 (LT) but with some variations among the seasons.
+On the other hands, over the Peruvian sector the irregularities of the EEJ are present in general from 0630 until 1800.
+In relation to the EEJ height, in the Brazilian sector it is center at about 104 km of altitude, while it is set at 106 km in the Peruvian Sector.
+Also, the EEJ scattering region seams to rise in the afternoon period in both sectors.